A HariPo oneshot

 "You truly hate that?"

-Now it dawned on him.
+Now it dawned on him, judging by the soft tone of his voice.
 "Y-You're distracted because…"

 The witch heard him exhale slowly.
 She opened her eyes just in time to see him bend down and kiss her forehead.
 She blushed cherry red, a sight at which he chuckled, but his cheeks were dusted pink, too.